District Facts

 The St. Johns County School District has 28 High School Career Academies.

-• The Design Academy – a rigorous and relevant Science, Technology, Engineering and Math (STEM) program focusing on one of three concentrations: Interior Design, Fashion Design or Architectural Design
+• Design Academy – A rigorous and relevant Science, Technology, Engineering and Math (STEM) program focusing on one of three concentrations: Interior Design, Fashion Design or Architectural Design.

-• The Information Technology Academy – a coherent and rigorous content aligned with challenging academic standards, content includes computer application skills, computer hardware, software applications, web applications, web page design, systems support and network concepts
+• Information Technology Academy – A comprehensive computer science program that includes computer application skills, computer hardware, software applications, web applications, systems support, programming, Cloud, and network concepts.

-• The VyStar Academy of Business and Finance – an academic and internship program for students exploring career opportunities within financial service and entrepreneurship
+• VyStar Academy of Business – An academic and internship program for students exploring career opportunities within financial service and entrepreneurship.

 • The Stellar Academy of Engineering – a STEM program that offers students a broad base of knowledge, skills and experience in drafting and design technology